-PGI Accelerator x64+GPU native Fortran 95/03 and C99 compilers, and CUDA Fortran now support the CUDA 3.2 Toolkit.
-PGI continues to ship CUDA 3.1 Toolkit with the PGI compilers and tools and you may leave it on your system if it exists from a previous installation.
+PGI Accelerator x64+GPU native Fortran 95/03 and C99 compilers, and CUDA Fortran now support the CUDA 4.0 Toolkit.
+PGI continues to ship CUDA 3.2 and CUDA 3.1 Toolkit with the PGI compilers and tools, and you may leave it on your system if it exists from a previous installation.
+The default is CUDA 3.2.

-Due to changes in the CUDA 3.2 API, CUDA Fortran host programs should be recompiled, as the PGI 11.3 CUDA Fortran runtime libraries are not compatible with previous CUDA Fortran releases.
+The default toolkit for 11.6 is CUDA 3.2.
+Thus, CUDA Fortran host programs should be recompiled, as the PGI 11.6 CUDA Fortran runtime libraries are not compatible with previous CUDA Fortran releases.

-To specify the version of the CUDA toolkit that is targeted by the compilers, use one of the following options:
+To specify the version of the CUDA Toolkit that is targeted by the compilers, use one of the following properties: